 We believe, based on God’s Word and actions, that He has given Means of Grace for the growth and development of Christians in the Church.
 These means of grace, or spiritual gifts with physical elements, are Baptism and the Lord’s Supper.
 Jesus instituted and created both of these gifts in Matthew 28:19-20 (baptism) and during His last meal with the disciples as recorded in Matthew 26, Mark 14, and Luke 22, and as summarized by the Apostle Paul in 1 Corinthians 11.
 These gifts deliver forgiveness of sins, eternal life and salvation to all who receive these gifts in faith.

 Hope on the Beach Church is a part of the Lutheran Church-Missouri Synod Denomination.
 This is a conservative denomination that is faith alone, Scripture alone, and Grace alone at its core.
 If you would like more information please contact Pastor Jason or go to https://www.lcms.org/about/beliefs

-and learn about the beliefs and practices of our Lutheran denomination.
+and learn about the beliefs of our Lutheran denomination.
 You may also find it helpful to compare differences in understanding who we are and our beliefs.
 May the Lord bless your learning and your growth in His grace wherever your local faith community.
 However, we hope it can be among us!